Henri Deutsch de la Meurthe: Career

 At the end of May 1909, Henri Deutsch de la Meurthe offered the University of Paris a sum of 500,000 francs and an annual pension of 15,000 francs for the creation and maintenance of the Institut Aérotechnique at Saint-Cyr-l'École, which would continue the theoretical research and development of air transport aircraft.
 It was later integrated into the Conservatoire National des Arts et Métiers.

 Although an enthusiastic promoter of heavier-than-air flight, De la Meurthe did not make his first flight in an airplane until May 1911, when he was taken for a flight in a Blériot monoplane piloted by Alfred Leblanc.

-On 21 May 1911, Deutsch was injured, and French Minister of War Maurice Berteaux was killed, when a Train monoplane crashed at the beginning of the 1911 Paris to Madrid air race.
+On 21 May 1911, Deutsch was injured, and French Minister of War Maurice Berteaux was killed at the beginning of the 1911 Paris to Madrid air race, when a monoplane piloted by Louis Émile Train made a forced landing and ran into a group of people, including cabinet members, who had spilled out of the enclosures and onto the flying field.

 Legacy looted under Nazis

-When the Nazis invaded France in World War II, the Deutsch de la Meurthe family fled, the mansion was transformed into a residence for the head of the occupation forces, and the art collection was looted, ending up in the possession of the son of Hildebrand Gurlitt, one of Hitler's art dealers.
+Over twenty years after Deutsch's death, the Deutsch de la Meurthe family fled when the Nazis invaded France in World War II.
+Their mansion was transformed into a residence for the head of the occupation forces, and their art collection was looted, ending up in the possession of the son of Hildebrand Gurlitt, one of Hitler's art dealers.
 Four drawings were restituted to the heirs in 2020.

 Honours

-Henri Deutsch de la Meurthe was made Commander of the Legion of Honor on November 20, 1912.
+Henri Deutsch de la Meurthe was posthumously made Commander of the Legion of Honor on November 20, 1912.